How to add or remove shareholders

-A shareholder owns part of a company through shares.
-When ownership changes, shares must be either transferred or newly issued.
-It’s important to use the correct method to ensure your company records remain accurate and compliant with Companies House.
+A shareholder owns part of a company through the ownership of shares.
+When ownership changes, existing shares must be either transferred or new shares issued.

 When to Transfer Shares vs. Issue New Shares